malorieiovino/reddit_nlp_scraping/README.md

 - **Frequency distributions** of slurs and common collocates.

 ## 📊 Results (Coming Soon)
-- Initial findings suggest [INSERT BRIEF KEY FINDINGS].
+- Initial findings suggest that queer slurs used in designated queer spaces such as r/Queer or r/LGBT are used in a more positive or neutral way.
+In spaces such as r/conservative, queer slurs are used in more inflammatory and hateful contexts.
 - Detailed analysis and visualization to be added.

 ## 🚀 How to Run This Project